JoaoVCMiranda/quisp-wiki/User-Guide-Linux.md

 # INSTALLATION

-This document walks you through downloading QuISP, then installing and building the related software automatically.
-Importing QuISP itself into OmNET++ and building and executing it can be done in two distinct ways, documented separately (scroll down to the end of this document).
+This document walks you through downloading QuISP, then installing and building the related software.
+Importing QuISP itself into OMNeT++ and building and executing it can be done in two distinct ways, documented separately (scroll down to the end of this document).